ubuntu/yaru/icons/src/cursors/README.md

 ## CSS Cursors test

 The [csscursors.html](./csscursors.html) let's you see your browser's cursor style and where the HOTSPOT is simply by hover over the boxes containing the CSS cursor name.
+In `CURSORNAMES.md` you'll find the naming specification and a description of the cursors.